 The options for the Args.Location field can be found by getting the locations resource, as follows.
 You’ll notice that this request itself requires a location, because the API requires a subdomain, for which it uses a location.

-At the time of writing, the above returns an object for each of Zurich, Honolulu, Miami, San Jose, and Washington DC, with associated metadata.
+At the time of writing, the above returns an object for each of Zurich, Honolulu, Miami, San Jose, and Washington DC.
+All of them with associated metadata.

 Values with Limits

-Requests which have limits to the values that can be sent might vary according to factors such as cloud usage, or location.
+Requests which have limits to its values might vary according to factors such as cloud usage, or location.
 Client applications should use the capabilities resource to retrieve the dynamic limits rather than hard-coding them.
 This resource requires authentication, so set the Username and Password properties.

 The API has numerous administrative resources such as balance, subscriptions, transactions, and notification_preferences.
 Each of these can be retrieved with the same code as above, changing only the new resource call from NewCapabilities() to NewBalance(), NewSubscriptions(), NewTransactions(), and NewNotificationPreferences() respectively.